 The course consists of 15 class sessions.
-Students should read the assigned material previous to class.
+Students should read the assigned material before class.
 The course will be developed through a variety of methodological activities that include whole class sessions, small group work and pair work to share interpretations of the readings and answering specific questions.
 Briefly:

 - Small group activities: these are usually done at the beginning of the class.
 Based on readings previously assigned.
 Here, students answer to a workshop.
-This is an opportunity to share ideas and interpretations of the readings taking into account their own educational settings so all group members can establish a common ground for discussion.
+This is an opportunity to share ideas and interpretations of the readings considering their own educational settings so all group members can establish a common ground for discussion.
 Students should write down their answers and give this paper to the teacher. - 2.
 Whole group sessions: they are held after the small group activities and these have the purpose of presenting the issues that were discussed in the small group activity.
 This dynamic will guarantee participation and involvement. - 3.
 Oral presentations.
 There are different topics to be cover by students.
-Students will sign-up for the topic of their choice.
-Each group has to prepare an hour or a 90 minutes' presentation and as well a handout to be distributed among classmates with the main ideas of the topic, using effective quotations and sources.
+Students will signup for the topic of their choice.
+Each group must prepare an hour or a 90 minutes' presentation and as well a handout to be distributed among classmates with the main ideas of the topic, using effective quotations and sources.
+To help you to conduct your own research paper, a research sample is compulsory needed.
+As part of your presentation, you need to do a critical revision of a research document done for a graduate teacher from this master degree.
+It will serve as a guide for your classmates.
 Further readings and sources are necessary to prepare the oral presentations.
 Students are required to send the PPP a week before of their presentation to the email: pmendez@udistrital.edu.co - 4.
 Final assignment.
-Students will write an article suitable for being published that reflects upon a specific problem.
+Students will write a reflection paper that explains the connection between their research problem and innovation to be discussed in the light of Applied Linguistic (Introduction to Applied Linguistics) domains showing possible contributions to the field.
 This paper may take the type of a reflection/short article that preliminary or partially presents results of a specific problem and research study to show concerns, developments, factors, perspectives, context, implications.
-Authors are encouraged to explain the connection between research problem and innovation to be discussed in the light of Applied Linguistic (Introduction to Applied Linguistics) domains showing possible contributions to the field.

-In April the 4th, students will present an overview or draft of this paper to the teacher.
+In April, the 4^{th,} students will present an overview or draft of this paper to the teacher.
 This is an opportunity to discuss ideas, solve doubts and having feedback.